honeycombio/helm-charts/charts/refinery/README.md

 ### Upgrading from 1.19.1 or earlier

 [Refinery had a 2.0 release!](link to release notes).
 It contains many important, but breaking, changes.
 As a result, the chart has also had a 2.0 release!
-All the breaking changes to the chart affect `config`.
-In order to help convert your existing values.yaml to the new 2.0 configuration options you can use the [Refinery Converter tool](LINK to Converter tool).
+All the breaking changes to the chart affect `config` and `rules`.
+In order to help convert your existing values.yaml to the new 2.0 configuration options you can use the [Refinery Converter tool](https://github.com/honeycombio/refinery/tree/main/tools/convert).
 This tool is able to convert your existing values.yaml to the new 2.0 style, keeping all your custom configuration intact.

 ### Upgrading from 1.3.1 or earlier